-DAIVA CHESONIS Daiva is a fiercely proud former Baltimoron, transplanted to Colorado half her life ago to build Telluride’s gondola transportation system.
+DAIVA CHESONIS Daiva is a former Baltimoron, transplanted to Colorado half her life ago to build Telluride’s gondola transportation system.
 Although birthing chairlifts was not part of her initial goal after a Cold War-era B.A. in Russian Studies, she quickly decided to bed down in the box canyon to see what would unfold.
-A quarter century later, she is the co-owner of Between the Covers Bookstore with stints in between as snowboard instructor, owner/operator of Vision Design, Art Director at Telluride Magazine, founder and 5-year director of the Telluride AIDS Benefit Fashion Show, and a traveling minstrel for Mountainfilm on Tour.
+A quarter century later, she is the co-owner of Between the Covers Bookstore with former stints as snowboard instructor, Art Director at Telluride Magazine, founder and 5-year director of the Telluride AIDS Benefit Fashion Show, and a traveling minstrel for Mountainfilm on Tour.
 In 2005, she earned an M.A. in Diplomacy and International Conflict Resolution, mostly for fun.
-In her spare time, this equally proud Lithuanian mom of one can be found writing and performing poetry, putting on the Telluride Literary Arts Festival, and wandering local forests on the hunt for mushrooms.
-She’s also a passionate pro at finding herself lost in neighboring deserts and canyons.
+In her spare time, this proud mom of one can be found putting on the Telluride Literary Arts Festival, wandering local forests on the hunt for mushrooms, and serving as the current San Miguel County Poet Laureate.
+Wait til you SEE what she will show you.

 ELLEN METRICK After abandoning three hometowns, Ellen settled 17 years ago in Norwood where she teaches, parents, writes, reads, loves, and explores.
 She has two chapbooks--Poetisattva and Teasing out the Divine—and has been editor of and published in a number of online, on-air, and print journals.
 This is her sixth year with Literary Burlesque.
 Wait til you REMEMBER what she's whiffed up for you.